 Nephelometer microplate readers measure insoluble particles present in liquid solutions in the well of a microplate.
 The solution in the well is hit by a light beam perpendicular to the plane of the microplate.
 Suspended particles in the solution will scatter this light beam.
-Scattering light is collected by a detector set to one side at 90° of the light source.
-The output of the instrument is the intensity of light scattering.
+In the nephelometer, scattering light is collected by a detector set to one side at 90° of the light source.
+The output of the instrument is the intensity of scattering.

 Particle density is calculated as a function of light scattering.
-To some extent, light scattering for a given density of particles is dependent on specific properties of the particles such as their size, color, and shape.
+To some extent, scattering for a given density of particles is dependent on specific properties of the particles such as their size, colour, and shape.

-There is a wide variety of instruments on the market for different applications.
-Differences between models mainly depend on the position and angle between the light source and detector.
+There is a wide variety of instruments on the market for different scattering or turbidity applications.
+Differences between instruments mainly depend on the position and angle between the light source and detector.

-Part of nephelometry but not relevant to microplate readers is the measurement of aerosol light scattering (e.g. dust pollution in the air), or the study of planetary atmospheres by gas-phase nephelometers.
+Part of nephelometry but not relevant to nephelometer microplate readers is the measurement of aerosol scattering (e.g. dust pollution in the air), or the study of planetary atmospheres by gas-phase nephelometers.

 What is a nephelometer?

 A nephelometer is an instrument that contains a light source, a detector arranged at a right angle to the light beam, and in between an optical light scattering collector.
-These are dedicated instruments, only available as standalone plate readers.
+Nephelometers are dedicated instruments that can only detect scattering and are only available as standalone plate readers.

 On BMG LABTECH´s NEPHELOstar Plus, a laser diode (at 635 nm) with a highly collimated beam is used as high-intensity light source.
 The laser beam passes through the sample well.
-If there are no particles scattering the light, it passes straight through and no signal is generated.
-In case particles are present in the sample, the light is dispersed into a scattered light collector called the Ulbricht sphere.
-Herein, the light gets reflected around the interior of the sphere and ultimately detected by a photodiode.
+If there are no particles scattering the light, this passes straight through, and no signal is generated.
+In case particles are present in the sample, the light is dispersed into a scattered light collector called Ulbricht sphere.
+Herein, the light gets reflected around the interior of the sphere and ultimately detected by the photodiode of the nephelometer.

 In liquid solutions, the relationship between the concentration of scattering particles and scattered light intensity is linear over a wide range of concentrations.
-This way the instrument can be used to measure the concentration of particles via light scattering detection.
-The concentration of a sample results hence from the quantity of light deflected by its particles.
-This amount depends on the nature (size, color, shape, reflectivity) of the particles.
+This way a nephelometer can be used to measure the concentration of particles via light scattering detection.
+The concentration of a sample results hence from the intensity of scattering produced by its particles.
+This amount depends on the nature (size, colour, shape, reflectivity) of the particles.

 The unit of turbidity, measured with a calibrated nephelometer or turbidimeter instrument for environmental monitoring, is the Nephelometric Turbidity Unit (NTU).
 However, measuring turbidity data with a calibrated nephelometer is a time-consuming, multistep process that employs large sample volumes.

-In the application Improving throughput for assessing nephelometric turbidity units (NTUs) using the NEPHELOstar Plus, our nephelometer provides higher throughput, simpliﬁed, and low-volume approach to the collection of NTU data.
+In the application note Improving throughput for assessing nephelometric turbidity units (NTUs) using the NEPHELOstar Plus,our nephelometer provides higher throughput, and a simpliﬁed, and low-volume approach to the collection of NTU data.
 Data expressed in RNUs (Relative Nephelometry Units) collected on the NEPHELOstar Plus are compared to the NTU results from a conventional instrument.